MaastrichtU-IDS/data2services-pipeline/README.md

 ## Transform generic RDF to target model

 Last step is to transform the generic RDF generated a particular datamodel.
-See the [data2services-insert](https://github.com/MaastrichtU-IDS/data2services-insert) project for examples of transformation to the [BioLink model](https://biolink.github.io/biolink-model/docs/).
+See the [data2services-insert](https://github.com/MaastrichtU-IDS/data2services-insert) project for examples of transformation to the [BioLink model](https://biolink.github.io/biolink-model/docs/) using the [data2services-sparql-operations](https://github.com/MaastrichtU-IDS/data2services-sparql-operations) module to execute multiple SPARQL queries.

 ```shell
 docker build -t data2services-sparql-operations ./data2services-sparql-operations